apache/eventmesh/docs/en/instructions/quickstart-en.md

 ## 1、Project orientation

 - Eventmesh is an event driven basic service.
-As a dynamic plug-in cloud native basic service layer, eventmesh separates the application layer from the middleware layer, and provides flexible, reliable and fast event distribution capabilities.
+As a dynamic plug-in cloud native basic service layer, Eventmesh separates the application layer from the middleware layer, and provides flexible, reliable and fast event distribution capabilities.
 At the same time, it can manage events and serve as the connection layer of application processes, Provide a complete set of application interprocess communication modes required by enterprises to achieve their digital transformation goals.

 ## 2、Build and deploy event store (rocketmq)